ArcBlock/abtnode-docs/src/introduction/abtnode-setup/index.md

 ### Configure ABT Node

-After installing ABT Node binary, you must initialize the node and provide a directory location for storing configuration.
+After installing the ABT Node binary, you must initialize the node and provide a directory location for storing configuration.

 1. Run the `abtnode init` command  to initialize the ABT Node